• Skip to primary navigation

 Final

-• Cut off the top of the cake, and add custard or heavy whipping cream.
+• Cut off the top 1/3 of the cake, and open it.
+Add custard or you can even add heavy whipping cream.
+Close it.

 • Let's serve!